argentsea/docfx/tutorials/quickstart1.md

   ],
 ```

+> [!CAUTION]
+> In a production deployment, the Credential section should be hosted in Azure Key Vault, AWS Secrets Manager, or some other secure resource.

 Storing passwords more securely is an incidental benefit of having a separate Credentials section.
 The principal purpose is to simplify login management when the system has many connections across multiple shard sets.

-> [!CAUTION]
-> In a production deployment, the Credential section could be hosted in Azure Key Vault, AWS Secrets Manager, or some other secure resource.

 ## 4. Define Your Database Settings